WanderPlassa/public-lighting-fear-of-crime-brazil/README.md

 ## Data availability

-This study uses data from the **2012 Brazilian National Victimization Survey (PNV)**.
+The replication code is fully available in this repository.

-The original dataset is **not redistributed** in this repository.
-Researchers should obtain the data from the original data provider and place it in the `data/raw/` folder.
+The analyses are based on the 2012 Brazilian National Victimization Survey (PNV).
+The original microdata are not redistributed because they are no longer publicly available from the original repository.
+Researchers should obtain access to the data directly from the data provider.

 ## Reproducibility